Braundo/kubernetes-guide/docs/services.md

 ![](../images/nodeport.svg)

-1. External client hits node on NodePort
+1. External client hits node on NodePort.
-2. Node forwards request to the ClusterIP of the Service
+2. Node forwards request to the ClusterIP of the Service.
-3. The Service picks a Pod from the list of healthy Pods in the EndpointSlice
+3. The Service picks a Pod from the list of healthy Pods in the EndpointSlice.
-4. Forward request to the selected Pod
+4. Forward request to the selected Pod.

 **Key Points:**